sylphxltd/zencss/BENCHMARK_V0.2.0_RESULTS.md

 ## 🎯 Conclusion

-ZenCSS v0.2.0 delivers on its promise of **45-65% smaller CSS** through a combination of:
+Silk v0.2.0 delivers on its promise of **45-65% smaller CSS** through a combination of:

 1. ✅ **Smart naming** (short hashed class names)
 2. ✅ **Aggressive optimization** (multi-stage CSS pipeline)